 These new cannabis products carry with them unique health and safety risks that are not associated with consuming dried cannabis.
 It is important to be aware and informed of these risks before choosing to use edible cannabis, cannabis extracts or cannabis topicals in order to minimize adverse health outcomes.

-In the months leading up to legalization, CCSA will be releasing a series of public education resources about the new cannabis products.
-The resources will include information about the associated health and safety risks, how to lower the risks or adverse health outcomes, the differences between ingesting and inhaling cannabis products, and how to safely store your cannabis products.
+In the months leading up to legalization, CCSA released a series of public education resources about the new cannabis products.
+The resources include information about the associated health and safety risks, how to lower the risks or adverse health outcomes, the differences between ingesting and inhaling cannabis products, and how to safely store your cannabis products.

 Edible cannabis, cannabis extracts and cannabis topicals: What you need to know